MatejMistik/VUT_FIT_INC_Project/README.md

 # VUT_FIT_INC_Project

-zadání - Task of subject.
+zadání.pdf - Task of subject.

 fsm.vhd - Binary code.

-zprava - Including graph in PDF.
+zprava.pdf - Report of project.

 xmisti00.zip - File that is sent to system as final product.

-prezentace - Explanation of project.
+prezentace.pdf - Explanation of project.

-kód - codes I need to display on FITKIT.
+kod.docx - codes I need to display on FITKIT.